 While it’s not magic, if it helps you to achieve, sustain & adhere to a calorie deficit then it will work and could be a great tool for you to help control your calorie intake.
 However, if you find restricting your eating time to cause you to get extremely hungry, make poor food decisions, obsess over food, and/or negatively impact your mood, energy and training performance, then it may not be ideal for you and the same results can be achieved by simply controlling calorie intake while eating over a greater window, which can be facilitated by any dieting method reduced portion size, meal frequency, food choices, etc, etc.

 Personally, it’s not for me on a continual basis.
 However, it doesn’t need to exist as a standalone method.
-People nowadays seem to think you must pick a side; IF or CER, like as if it’s religion!
+People nowadays seem to think you must pick a side; IF or CER, as if it’s religion!
 Some days, if I have an event where I’m socialising, dining out, etc., (all a distant memory during lockdown at the moment!) and I’d like some additional calories for it, then on that day I may push back my first meal and enjoy those calories later at the event.
-At the end of the day, weight/fat loss is determined by a negative energy balance; there are many tactics/strategies you can use to navigate through life while being on track and this is just one tool.
-Therefore, it makes sense to treat it as such - a tool to use when needed - to allow for enhanced flexibility as opposed to a structured rigidity.
+At the end of the day, weight/fat loss is determined by a negative energy balance; you can use many tactics/strategies to navigate through life while being on track and this is just one tool.
+Therefore, it makes sense to treat it as such - a tool to use when needed - to allow for enhanced flexibility as opposed to structured rigidity.

 - Harris L, Hamilton S, Azevedo LB, Olajide J, De Brún C, Waller G, Whittaker V, Sharp T, Lean M, Hankey C, Ells L. Intermittent fasting interventions for treatment of overweight and obesity in adults: a systematic review and meta-analysis.
 JBI Database System Rev Implement Rep. 2018 Feb;16(2):507-547. doi: 10.11124/JBISRIR-2016-003248.
 PMID: 29419624.